Indiana abortions drop sharply ahead of state ban possibly taking effect, state reports show

 That decline continued into the first three months of this year, with a 15% decline from that same time during 2022.
 A Planned Parenthood clinic in Indianapolis, which has in the past led the state in abortions performed, and Whole Woman’s Health in South Bend, which announced its closure last month, reported no abortions during that period.

-Planned Parenthood cited staff training earlier this year as the reason for not providing abortions at the Indianapolis clinic but did not immediately respond Wednesday to a request for comment on the clinic’s status and the state reports.
+Planned Parenthood cited staff training earlier this year as the reason for not providing abortions at the Indianapolis clinic, saying Wednesday it had resumed offering abortions at the site.

+The group blamed “politically motivated attacks” for causing “chaos and confusion” among its patients.
+As soon as early August, “patients will be forced either to flee the state to access abortion if they have the means, seek abortion outside of the health care system, or carry pregnancies against their will with profound medical risk and life-altering consequences,” Planned Parenthood spokesperson Nicole Erwin said.

 Indiana was the first state to enact tighter abortion restrictions after the U.S. Supreme Court eliminated federal protections by overturning Roe v.
 Wade in June 2022.
 But the leader of the state’s most prominent anti-abortion group said Indiana became “an abortion destination state” once a judge blocked the ban.